RenaNguyen1997/Predicting_house_model/README.md

 # Key skills demonstrated
-**1. R programming language:** Using R studio with R language to perform data analysis **2.
-Data Cleaning and Mining:** Handling missing data, dealing with outliers, and normalizing data.
+**1. R programming language:** Using R studio with R language to perform data analysis

+**2. Data Cleaning and Mining:** Handling missing data, dealing with outliers, and normalizing data.

-**3. Exploratory Data Analysis (EDA):** Identifying trends, patterns, and relationships in data **4.
-Predictive analytics:** Building different predictive models, including Regression models and Decision trees, and deciding the best models to predict the house prices
+**3. Exploratory Data Analysis (EDA):** Identifying trends, patterns, and relationships in data

+**4. Predictive analytics:** Building different predictive models, including Regression models and Decision trees

+**5. A/B testing method:** Evaluating the performance of different models on subsets of variables to determine the most optimal model for predictive tasks specific to this dataset.

 # Table of contents
 1. [Project setup](#project-setup)